Gambling disorder

 - being in debt and worrying about the consequences.

-Women, people from poorer backgrounds and people from Black, Asian and minority ethnic backgrounds are the least likely to seek support for their gambling disorder.
-Research shows this is often due to:
+Women, people from poorer backgrounds and people from Black, Asian and minority ethnic backgrounds are thought to be less likely to seek support for their gambling disorder.
+Research suggests this can be due to:

 - not knowing where to get support